mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 To take advantage of the full feature set of this card, you will need multiple sensors.
 The default weather sensor may not be sufficient for this card.
 You will also need UV (such as from [OpenUV](https://www.home-assistant.io/integrations/openuv/) or [tomorrow.io](https://www.home-assistant.io/integrations/tomorrowio/)) and fire danger forecast.
 Local temperature sensors can also be used.

 **My impression:**\
 This Weather Card is perfect for anyone who wants to get and display all the data they can.
 The card allows extensive configuration and can be flexibly customised.
 However, this card is too much for a simple daily weather display that you look at on a tablet on the wall as you pass by.
-It is almost better suited for a seprated weather dashboard with a lot of details.
+It is almost better suited for a separated weather dashboard with a lot of details.

 ## 4. Simple Weather Card